kolesar-andras/osm-omap/README.md

 Avoid using projections where projection unit is not meter, for example Spherical Mercator EPSG:3857.
 OpenOrienteering mapper does not handle these (yet).

+## Features
+* all OSM tags are copied to output file

 ## TODO
 * handle points and polygons
 * map all ISOM codes to OSM tags
-* write tags to output
 * concatenate lines
 * create splines from polylines (depending on style, exclude power lines and similar linear features)